allanclempe/ether-wallet-contract/README.md

 </details>

-### Interact with your contract
+### 5. Interact with your contract

 If you got this far it's because you have your contract deployed and perhaps wondering how to interact with it.
 One way is using [metamask](https://metamask.io/), or you can create a custom digital wallet.

-Instructions to use with [flutter ether wallet](https://github.com/allanclempe/ether-wallet-flutter):
+5.1 - Instructions how to use with [flutter ether wallet](https://github.com/allanclempe/ether-wallet-flutter):

 1. Change `app_config.dart` your `dev` configuration, IP address, port and contract address (output of step 4 have it, grab it from there)
 2. Change `main.dart` to use `dev` configuration.